AGIO — Agios Pharmaceuticals, Inc.

 2. Strategic Updates and Business Highlights

-- Product Launch: The U.S. commercial launch of AQVESME in thalassemia began with 242 prescriptions written by REMS-certified physicians by March 31, 2026, a significant increase from 44 prescriptions at the end of January.
+- AQVESME Launch: The U.S. commercial launch of AQVESME in thalassemia began with 242 prescriptions written by REMS-certified physicians by March 31, 2026, significantly up from 44 at the end of January.

-- Regulatory Progress: Plans to submit a supplemental New Drug Application (sNDA) for mitapivat in sickle cell disease in Q2 2026 under the U.S. accelerated approval pathway.
+- sNDA for Mitapivat: Plans to submit a supplemental New Drug Application (sNDA) for mitapivat in sickle cell disease in Q2 2026 under the U.S. accelerated approval pathway.

-- Pipeline Development: Advancements in clinical programs, including upcoming Phase II data for tebapivat in low-risk MDS and sickle cell disease.
+- Pipeline Development: Ongoing Phase II trials for tebapivat in lower-risk MDS and sickle cell disease, with top-line data expected later in 2026.

 3. Forward Guidance and Outlook

-- Payer Access: While there have been no significant hurdles so far, the company anticipates that payer processes may introduce delays in treatment initiation as they establish policies.
+- Payer Access: Although there have been no significant hurdles so far, the company acknowledges that payer access dynamics could evolve as the launch progresses.

 5. Notable Q&A Insights

-- Regulatory Engagement: Positive interactions with the FDA regarding the sNDA for sickle cell disease, with a focus on operational feasibility for the confirmatory trial.
+- Regulatory Engagement: Positive interactions with the FDA regarding the sNDA for sickle cell disease, with a focus on operational feasibility for the confirmatory trial design.